 Open Xilinx's Downloads page in a new tab.
 Find the section of the page entitled “Vivado Design Suite - HLx Editions - <Version #>”.
-Installers for older versions may be found within the page's archive.

 Select the “Self Extracting Web Installer” download for the appropriate operating system.
 Follow the prompts to sign in or create an account for Xilinx's website.
 Once signed in, the browser will download the selected installer.

 To launch the installer, choose the dropdown for the appropriate operating system: